Bjørn West: Battle

-On April 27, German forces and Gestapo landed at Matre in Masfjorden, shortly followed by German warships.
+On April 27, German forces and Gestapo landed at Matre in Masfjorden Municipality, shortly followed by German warships.
 Around 4 in the morning on April 28, the Germans attacked the base at Fossestølen.
 A Norwegian force repelled a smaller German force.
 The battles continued at Kringlebotn until the next day.
 Hard battles took place in the afternoon northwest of Litlematrestølen, where 11 Norwegian soldiers repelled the Germans.
 Battles broke out by Krokavatnet north of Stordalen on May 1.
 On May 3, the Germans started crossing Klavefjellet toward Stordalen.
 After six days of battle, the Norwegians had lost six soldiers.
 The Germans suffered between 35 and 117 dead.

 General de Boer made it clear that the battle had to stop, as otherwise there would be no reason to continue negotiating.
 The Norwegian forces had to withdraw, while he made sure the German attacks were halted.
 Bjørn West received orders from London on May 2 to avoid further clashes.
 The Norwegian force withdrew on May 4.
 Fredrik Kayser later stated that had the battle continued for another week, Bjørn West would have faced certain annihilation.

 The Germans capitulated in Norway on May 9, five days after the battles in Masfjorden had ended.
 The same day, Bjørn West was ordered by the Norwegian government in exile to go to Bergen and assume control.